DETAILED ACTION

 Claim(s) 1, 3, 4, and 9 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by WO 2016027159 A2 Miron Denis Michel.

-Regarding claim 1, Miron teaches, a vehicle seat, comprising: a cushion pad for a vehicle occupant (fig. 1B); an air passage provided inside the cushion pad, the air passage being provided with an upper opening at an upper surface side of the cushion pad and being provided with a lower opening at a lower surface side of the cushion pad (element 170); an air blower disposed at a seat lower side relative to the cushion pad and connected to the lower opening of the air passage (element 160), the air blower generating an airflow in the air passage upon being operated (elements 190, 192); a lower wall forming the air passage and having the lower opening formed therein (element 302); a reinforcement plate disposed at a seat upper side of the lower wall (element 216), the reinforcement plate having a hole that is communicated with the lower opening and being configured to reinforce the lower wall (element 180); and a weir part provided around the hole of the reinforcement plate and extending toward a seat upper side (see annotated fig. 3, weir part).
+Regarding claim 1.
+Miron teaches, a vehicle seat, comprising: a cushion pad for a vehicle occupant (fig. 1B); an air passage provided inside the cushion pad, and comprising a first air passage and a second air passage, the first air passage being provided with an upper opening at an upper surface side of the cushion pad and the second air passage being provided with a lower opening at a lower surface side of the cushion pad (element 170 has upper and lower ends); an air blower disposed at a seat lower side relative to the cushion pad and connected to the lower opening of the second air passage (element 160), the air blower generating an airflow in the air passage upon being operated (elements 190, 192); a lower wall forming the second air passage and having the lower opening formed therein (element 302); a reinforcement plate disposed at a seat upper side of the lower wall (element 216), the reinforcement plate having a hole that is communicated with the lower opening and being configured to reinforce the lower wall (element 224); and a weir part provided around the hole of the reinforcement plate (see annotated fig. 3, equal to weir part) and extending toward a seat upper side toward the second air passage (fig. 3).

 Regarding claim 3, Miron teaches, the vehicle seat of claim 1, wherein the weir part is provided at an edge of the hole (fig. 3).